Mealtimes with toddlers

 At a glance

-Mealtimes are great opportunities to develop your toddler’s communication, social and behavioural skills
+Mealtimes with the family are a great way to develop your toddler’s table manners, communication, expression, and all-round social skills

-If you're eating out, look for high chairs and book an early table to make eating out easier
+If you're eating out, ask about high chairs and book an early time to make life easier

 Dealing with a picky eater